Scholarships for

 The intensive course addresses all aspects of travel medicine, including patient-centered care, pre- and post-travel health protocols, and case studies.
 Prior to the course, the scholars are expected to study the provided educational materials to facilitate participation in the course.
 The scholars must write two exams (at the beginning and end of the course) and submit a travel medicine project.
 A Certificate of Competence will be issued by the University of the Witwatersrand upon successful completion.

 We pay for the course tuition, educational materials, local transportation, and accommodations.
-The recipient is responsible for transportation to South Africa and any additional miscellaneous costs.
-Upon successful completion of the course, IAMAT will reimburse the scholar for the airfare (economy class).
+The recipient is responsible for transportation to South Africa, travel insurance, and any additional miscellaneous costs.
+Upon successful completion of the course, IAMAT will reimburse the scholar for the airfare (economy class) and travel insurance.

 The scholarship process